WebAssembly/spec/proposals/gc/Overview.md

 (type $u (struct (type $vec) (ptr $u)))   ;; u = t1 = t2
 ```
 Note: This is the standard definition of recursive structural equivalence for "equi-recursive" types.
-Checking it is computationally equivalent to checking whether two FSAs are equivalent, i.e., it is a non-trivial algorithm (even though most practical cases will be trivial).
+Checking it is computationally equivalent to checking whether two DFAs are equivalent, i.e., it is a non-trivial algorithm (even though most practical cases will be trivial).
 This may be a problem, in which case we need to fall back to a more restrictive definition, although it is unclear what exactly that would be.